13 Random Acts of Kindness in the Age of Coronavirus That’ll Give You Hope

 Teddy bears in windows

 If you’ve gone out for walks in your neighborhood, you may have noticed that there are more teddy bears displayed in windows.
 But have you wondered to yourself why that is?
 The act of putting a teddy bear on the window sill was inspired by the children’s book We’re Going on a Bear Hunt by United Kingdom author Michael Rosen.
 People have placed teddy bears on display around the world so children can have something to look forward to during walks while on lockdown.
-Here are 15 international fiction books to help you feel connected with the world around you.

 Words of encouragement in chalk